NicholasBHubbard/Yabsm/README.md

 It is unlikely that you do not already have these installed.

 * Configuration
-  Yabsm is configured through the / /etc/yabsm.conf/ file.
-By default yabsm only installs the / /etc/yabsm.conf.example/ file so you may want to run =cp /etc/yabsm.conf.example /etc/yabsm.conf= and then create your config using the example.
+  Yabsm is configured through the /etc/yabsm.conf/ file.
+By default yabsm only installs the / /etc/yabsm.conf.example/ file so you may want to run ~cp /etc/yabsm.conf.example /etc/yabsm.conf~ and then create your config using the example.

   Effort has been put in to ensure that erroneous configs are rejected with